microsoft/azure-maven-plugins/webapp-maven-plugin/README.md

    **Notes**:

-   * A recommended practice is to put the full path to your authenticatation file in your `settings.xml` file; see [Example: Injecting POM Properties via Settings.xml](https://maven.apache.org/examples/injecting-properties-via-settings.html) for details.
+   * A recommended practice is to put the full path to your authentication file in your `settings.xml` file; see [Example: Injecting POM Properties via Settings.xml](https://maven.apache.org/examples/injecting-properties-via-settings.html) for details.

    * The `subscriptionId` element is an optional setting that you can use to specify which target subscription to use when there are multiple subscriptions in your authentication file.
 If you do not specify this setting, your default subscription in your authentication file will be used.